 I think the poll has answered my biggest speculation: we are indeed way heavy on engineers.
 Take software engineers, for example.
 These are supposed to be only about 0.5% of the population (1 in 200).. but we are 1 in 6 here!
 I have noticed this while meeting groups of readers in the US and Canada as well, but now with the poll results we can present a few interesting statistics:

-There are about 913,000 software developers in the US these days, according to the BLS.
+There are about 1.1 million software developers in the US these days, according to the BLS.

 This would explain why existing readers have been telling me that their coworkers spontaneously came up and told them about the blog.
-Statistics tell us this should be a rare event, as the blog only reaches less than 0.2% of the population (1 in 500).
+Statistics tell us this should be a rare event, as the blog only reaches 0.5% of the US population (1 in 200).
 But among software engineers, the likelihood of Mustachianism is a solid 50 times higher.

 So, nice work, fellow engineers.
 Now that we’re all hanging out like this, graced with the company of an even larger group of talented people in other fields, I’m sure we can accomplish more powerful things than ever before.